hamburgerghini1/Spotify2YTMusic/README.md

 5. Create Spotify Dev application at [Spotify for Developers](https://developer.spotify.com) (I named it Spo2YTM)
 6. Edit the script and add your client id and the secret
-7. Copy playlist link from Spotify (remove the start of the link, leave only the part after last / )
+7. Copy playlist link from Spotify (remove the start of the link, leave only the part after last / ) Remove the ones I left there for reference
 8. Script should work as expected

 Made this since I didn't want to pay for Soundiiz lol